 Amherst, Massachusetts, is located in the Connecticut River Valley and in what is referred to “The Knowledge Corridor” as it is home to three colleges- University of Massachusetts Amherst, Amherst College, and Hampshire College.
 Located in Hampshire County, the town is also surrounded by abundant farmland and local farms providing fresh vegetables and several crops, which makes Amherst not only a college town, but a supported agricultural community.
 The town’s diverse population of close to 40,000 residents includes a large percentage of college students which brings the median age down to 21.
 The vibrant town offers many cultural and sporting events, is a walkable and biking community with a nice balance of academia and farmland, and has been recognized by Money Magazine as one of the top ten places to retire.
 Emily Dickinson was born and lived in Amherst and Robert Frost who taught at Amherst College retired here.
-Photo of Johnson Chapel at Amherst College, taken in December 2005, courtesy of Wikipedia and Qin Zhi Lau (public domain); photo of Goodell Hall at UMass at Amherst, courtesy of Wikipedia and John Phelan.
+Photo of Johnson Chapel at Amherst College, taken in December 2005, courtesy of Wikipedia and Qin Zhi Lau (public domain); photo of Goodell Hall at UMass at Amherst, courtesy of Wikipedia and Lion Hirth (public domain).
 Watch this short Youtube video prepared by UMass:

 Where to Retire in Amherst and Home Prices

 As a town with thousands of college students, you may want to choose your neighborhood wisely.
-Zillow reports the median home value to be $335,700 in early 2019, calling it a "Very Hot Market".
+Zillow reports the median home value to be $365,653 in late 2020.

 Amherst is divided in three census-designated places which include Amherst Center, the most populated, and is where all the action is with downtown Amherst and the colleges located here; North Amherst has beautiful old homes and the North Amherst Center Historic District is on the National Register of Historic Places.
 There are many housing developments in this neighborhood, along with cohousing and several large apartment buildings that house college students; South Amherst offers single-family residential developments in all price ranges along with apartment complexes and a town common area.